 From earlist childhood, it was clear that Theodore, or Teedy as he was called was a brilliant boy.
 He took aspecial delight in the outdoors and nature.
 In fact the house began to smell because of his interest in collection biological specimens and all the formaldahid he used.
 All the children, including two older brothers (Theodore and Elliot) and sister (Anna known as Bami) were very close.
 Corinne was the youngest.
 Theodore also developed a close relationship with Edith Carrow, a friend of his sister.
 Edith was asked to join the nursery school in the Roosevelt home.
 A fascinating photograph in 1865 was taken of President Lincoln's funeral procession in New York City.
 Theodore and a brother can be seig peeting out of the windowof the family home.

 Theodore was a weak, sickly boy which was to plague him throughout his childhood.
 He had poor eye sight and suffered from asthma.
 He suffered from many ailments including headaches, fevers, stomach pains, and intestinal groaning.
 But by far his worst malady was asthma.
 At times these attacks were so bad as to nearly suffocate him.
 Some of these attacks lasted for weeks.
 The illness at that time was not very well understood, and there was no medicine to aid in opening the air passages.
-In an attempt to relieve the child his parents tried many commonly used remedies of the day.
+In an attempt to relieve the child his parents tried many ommonly used remedies of the day.
 The stimulants nicotine and caffeine were believed to help open the air passages so his parents would have Theodore puff on a cigar, or drink the blackest strongest coffee one could get down.
 The coffee often had the effect of making Theodore vomit.
 Usually Theodore, Sr. would carry his young son around just trying to comfort the child and to force air into his lungs.
-Young Theodore adored his father and cherished the extra attention he received from him when he was ill.
+His lings wee so weak that Theodore had to have his prents blow out his candlel at night.
+[Burns] Young Theodore adored his father and cherished the extra attention he received from him when he was ill.
 His father also counceled exercise for Theodore and the other children.
 He belt an exercise room on the porch.
 His father recogizing the strnth of his character and weakness of his body, strongly encouraged him to develop his body through exercise.
 Health problems in the Roosevelt children were not limited to Teedie.
 His sister Bamie was dropped as a child and suffered from a spinal defect.
 Elliot often suffered from rushes of blood to the head and often succumbed to colds.

 Corinne, like her brother Theodore, suffered from asthma but to a much lesser degree.
 Theodore, Sr., a picture of